CBSE Class 11 Physics Syllabus

 Chapter–14: Oscillations

-Periodic motion – time period, frequency, displacement as a function of time, periodic functions.
+Periodic motion – time period, frequency, displacement as a function of time, periodic functions and their applications.

 Chapter–15: Waves

-Wave motion: Transverse and longitudinal waves, speed of travelling wave, displacement relation for a progressive wave, principle of superposition of waves, reflection of waves, standing waves in strings and organ pipes, fundamental mode and harmonics, Beats, Doppler effect.
+Wave motion: Transverse and longitudinal waves, speed of travelling wave, displacement relation for a progressive wave, principle of superposition of waves, reflection of waves, standing waves in strings and organ pipes, fundamental mode and harmonics, Beats.